|

 In general, coma wavefront aberration occurs either due to

-the incident wavefront being tilted, or decentered with respect to the
+the incident wavefront being either tilted, or decentered with respect to the

 optical surface.
 Hence, it is either